Anansi Boys (TV series): Cast

+Episodes

+The first and sixth episodes are written by Gaiman.

 Production

 Development

 In 2014, it was reported a BBC television miniseries of Anansi Boys was in the works.
 It would be made by Red Production Company with Gaiman as executive producer.
 The project did not come into fruition, and elements of it were instead incorporated into the Starz adaptation of American Gods.

 In May 2020, it was reported that a miniseries adaptation was in development by Endor Productions for Amazon Prime Video.
 It is a standalone story and not a spin off of American Gods.
 In July 2021, it was announced Amazon had given the production a series order of 6 episodes.
 Amazon Studios, The Black Corporation, and Endor Productions are attached to the project; Red Production Company has on stayed to co-produce as well.

-Gaiman and Douglas Mackinnon are the series' co-showrunners and executive producers.
-Gaiman is writing the series with Lenny Henry from the audio book, who is also executive producing.
+Gaiman is the series' showrunner and executive producer.
+Douglas Mackinnon previously served as co-showrunner, but left the project in November 2022.
+Gaiman is writing the series with Lenny Henry, who is also executive producing.
+(Henry previously read the audiobook of the novel Anansi Boys.)
 Arvind Ethan David, Kara Smith, and Racheal Ofori complete the writers' room.
 Other executive producers include Hanelle Culpepper, Hilary Bevan Jones of Endor, and Richard Fee of Red.